aa14av/wandb-tutorial/README.md

 # Weights and Biases Tutorial on HiperGator
 >This Requires a Weights and Biases Account (https://wandb.ai/site)

+## HiPerGator Open On Demand
+1. Navigate to the Open Ondemand Website: ood.rc.ufl.edu
+2. Open a Jupyter Notebook Sesion

 ## Weights and Biases Setup
 1. Once you login, navigate to: https://wandb.ai/settings
 2. Select, Danger Zone -> API Keys -> New Key